The 2025-2026 Test-Optional Almanac

 For a complete list of colleges that are test optional, visit fairtest.org.

-The following list of schools are known to be test-free for the class of 2024:
+The following list of schools are known to be test-free for the fall of 2026:

 - Cal State system